Watch: Digital

 An early LED watch that was rather problematic was The Black Watch made and sold by British company Sinclair Radionics in 1975.
 This was only sold for a few years, as production problems and returned (faulty) product forced the company to cease production.

 Most watches with LED displays required that the user press a button to see the time displayed for a few seconds because LEDs used so much power that they could not be kept operating continuously.
 Usually, the LED display color would be red.
 Watches with LED displays were popular for a few years, but soon the LED displays were superseded by liquid crystal displays (LCDs), which used less battery power and were much more convenient in use, with the display always visible and eliminating the need to push a button before seeing the time.
-Only in darkness would a button needed to be pressed to illuminate the display with a tiny light bulb, later illuminating LEDs and electroluminescent backlights.
+Only in darkness would a button need to be pressed to illuminate the display with a tiny light bulb, later illuminating LEDs and electroluminescent backlights.

-The first LCD watch with a six-digit LCD was the 1973 Seiko 06LC, although various forms of early LCD watches with a four-digit display were marketed as early as 1972 including the 1972 Gruen Teletime LCD Watch, and the Cox Electronic Systems Quarza.
-The Quarza, introduced in 1972 had the first Field Effect LCD readable in direct sunlight and produced by the International Liquid Crystal Corporation of Cleveland, Ohio.
+The first LCD watch with a six-digit LCD was the 1973 Seiko 06LC, although various forms of early LCD watches with a four-digit display were marketed as early as 1972 including the Gruen Teletime LCD Watch, and the Cox Electronic Systems Quarza.
+The Quarza had the first Field Effect LCD readable in direct sunlight and was produced by the International Liquid Crystal Corporation of Cleveland, Ohio.
 In Switzerland, Ebauches Electronic SA presented a prototype eight-digit LCD wristwatch showing time and date at the MUBA Fair, Basel, in March 1973, using a twisted nematic LCD manufactured by Brown, Boveri & Cie, Switzerland, which became the supplier of LCDs to Casio for the CASIOTRON watch in 1974.

 A problem with LCDs is that they use polarized light.
 If, for example, the user is wearing polarized sunglasses, the watch may be difficult to read because the plane of polarization of the display is roughly perpendicular to that of the glasses.
 If the light that illuminates the display is polarized, for example if it comes from a blue sky, the display may be difficult or impossible to read.

 From the 1980s onward, digital watch technology vastly improved.
 In 1982, Seiko produced the Seiko TV Watch that had a television screen built-in, and Casio produced a digital watch with a thermometer (the TS-1000) as well as another that could translate 1,500 Japanese words into English.
 In 1985, Casio produced the CFX-400 scientific calculator watch.
 In 1987, Casio produced a watch that could dial telephone numbers (the DBA-800) and Citizen introduced one that would react to voice.
 In 1995, Timex released a watch that allowed the wearer to download and store data from a computer to their wrist.
 Some watches, such as the Timex Datalink USB, feature dot matrix displays.
 Since their apex during the late 1980s to mid-1990s high technology fad, digital watches have mostly become simpler, less expensive timepieces with little variety between models.